dominicparga/osmgraphing/README.md

 - A __routing query__ on `Germany.pbf` of distance around `600 km` takes around __22 seconds__ with `bidirectional Dijkstra`, highly depending on the specific src-dst-pair (and its search-space).
   This could be improved by removing intermediate nodes (like `b` in `a->b->c`), but they are kept for now.
   Maybe, they are needed for precise/realistic traffic-simulation.
-  An `Astar` is not used anymore, because its only purpose is reducing the search-space, which can be reduced much more using [`Contraction Hierarchies`](#contraction-hierarchies).
+  An `Astar` is not used anymore, because its only purpose is reducing the search-space, which can be reduced much more using [`Contraction Hierarchies`][self/contraction-hierarchies].
   Further, `Astar` has issues when it comes to multiple or custom metrics, because of the metrics' heuristics.

 Small maps like `Isle-of-Man.pbf` (~50_000 nodes, ~107_000 edges) run on every machine and are parsed in less than a second.